 Sicilian Christmas Cookies

-Christmas time when I was a kid there were three things that were always consistent: an Advent calendar, my dad bringing home a Charlie Brown Christmas tree and making cookies.
-But these were’t just any cookies, the recipe for these cookies came all the way from Sicily and they were called vacata.
+When I was a kid there were three things that were always consistent at Christmas time: an Advent calendar, my dad bringing home a Charlie Brown Christmas tree and making cookies.
+But these weren’t just any cookies, the recipe for these cookies came all the way from Sicily and they were called vacata.

-There are six kids in our family and we would know when the cookies were going to be mixed because magically a baby scale would appear.
+The baby scale on the kitchen table signaled the ceremonial mixing of Christmas vacata.
 My mom would weigh out the ingredients and mix by hand the large batch of cookie dough.
 Then we’d roll out cookies: Some in the shape of our initials, others hand cut Christmas trees or candy canes.
-We’d roll our masterpieces in sesame seeds or sprinkle with red or green colored sugar.
-Once they emerged from the oven we’d tie ribbon around them and hang them on the tree.
+We’d roll our masterpieces in sesame seeds or dust with red or green sugar sprinkles.
+Once they emerged from the oven we’d tie ribbons around them and hang them on the tree.
 Theses cookies were always better on the tree or dunked in milk since they were hard and not too sweet.

 Alas, we haven’t made these cookies in decades.
 Yet for the last ten years I have been looking for my mom’s Christmas cookie recipe.
 Each year I’d unsuccessfully comb her kitchen looking for that sacred piece of paper that would reveal the secrets of vacata.
 The first place I looked, of course was where her Betty Crocker Cookbook stood for some 40 years.
 No book.
 No luck.